-E. REPORT OF SUBSEQUENT EVENTS [All Carriers]
+F. REPORT OF SUBSEQUENT EVENTS [All Carriers]

-Financial events may occur that would require a carrier to revise the balances it has reported to OPM on its Schedule of Selected Balances.
-Such events have the potential to require that OPM adjust the amounts it has posted to its records from the Schedule of Selected Balances.
-It is critical, therefore, that carriers immediately inform OPM of any change to the amount[s] reported on the Schedule of Selected Balances that exceed 2.5 percent of total assets, liabilities, revenue or expenses.
+Financial events may occur that would require a carrier to revise the balances it has reported to OPM on its SSB.
+Such events have the potential to require that OPM adjust the amounts it has posted to its records from the SSB.
+It is critical, therefore, that carriers immediately inform OPM of any change to the amount[s] reported on the June 30 and the Federal Fiscal Year Ended September 30 SSB that exceed 2.5 percent of total assets, liabilities, revenue or expenses.

 Carriers will report to OPM such financial events via the Report of Subsequent Events [see Appendix C for form and content].
-The Report of Subsequent Events must be submitted to OPM as often as events transpire that meet the criteria discussed above through close of business on November 3, 2006.
-Carriers must fax all Reports of Subsequent Events, with requisite signatures and contact information, to 202-606-7944.
+The Report of Subsequent Events must be submitted to OPM as often as events transpire that meet the criteria discussed above through close of business on August 3, 2007 for June 30 and on November 2, 2007 for the Federal Fiscal Year Ended September 30, 2007.
+In addition, due to other reports that OPM may be issuing throughout the year which utilizes the amounts reported in the September 30 SSB, a revised Report of Subsequent Events may be required of the Carriers.
+The revised Report of Subsequent Events will be required on March 31 of the following year.
+Carriers must email and fax all Reports of Subsequent Events, with requisite signatures and contact information, to 202-606-0701.
+The email address for submitting the Report of Subsequent Events is Melanese.Wynn@opm.gov, using "Report of Subsequent Events" as the subject line.